 Related Articles

-Charlotte Wilson1 minute readTruncation is an act or process of shortening something by removing part of it.
-It can also refer to the state of being shortened.
-Learn more about how truncation works and how it can help you with your searches.
+Charlotte Wilson2 minutes readTruncation is an act or process of shortening something by cutting off part of it.
+Learn more about what truncation means and how it's used with examples.